oaqa/suim/README.markdown

       "hdfs://localhost:9000/documents", sc)
 ```

-Use DKPro Core [2] to annotate and Spark to count words.
+Use DKPro Core [2] to tokenize and Spark to do word token level analytics.

 ```scala
     val typeSystem = TypeSystemDescriptionFactory.createTypeSystemDescription()